shahreukh/nextjs-mysql-crud/README.md

 This project converts XML data to MySQL database, and provides a responsive webpage with CRUD operations, pagination and search functionality.
 Search option searches values of uuid.

+You can access this application from this link: https://hevi.vercel.app

+In case if buttons does not work please go to home pagehttps://hevi.vercel.app and try again.

 Prerequisites
 Node.js (v14.16.1 or later)
 MySQL database